arligan/themes/README.md

 # themes
-Themes for Visual Studio Code and Sublime in tmtheme and json formats.
+Themes for Visual Studio Code and Sublime in .tmTheme and .json formats.